 The audit and risk committee and the credit risk and finance committee of our Board are primarily responsible for overseeing our risk management processes on behalf of our Board.
 The audit and risk committee and the credit risk and finance committee receive reports from management and our internal risk committees on at least a quarterly basis regarding our assessment of risks.
 In addition, each of the audit and risk committee and the credit risk and finance committee reports regularly to our Board, which also considers our risk profile.
 The audit and risk committee, credit risk and finance committee and our Board focus on the most significant risks we face and our general risk management strategies.
 While our Board oversees our risk management, management is responsible for day-to-day risk management processes.
-Our Board expects management and our internal risk committees to consider risk and risk management in each business decision, to proactively develop and monitor risk management strategies and processes for day-to-day activities and to effectively implement risk management strategies adopted by the audit and risk committee, credit risk and finance committee and our Board.
+Our Board expects management and our internal risk committees to consider risk and risk management risk management strategies adopted by the audit and risk committee, credit risk and finance committee and our Board.
 We believe this division of responsibilities is the most effective approach for addressing the risks we face and that the leadership structure of our Board, which also emphasizes the independence of our Board in its oversight of its business and affairs, supports this approach.